xazsanch/Basketball-in-the-Bubble/README.md

 There can still be further investigation done, as this contained environment provides the perfect place to continue conducting hypothesis testings.

+## Feedback from Presentation:
+* Ommitted EDA from presentation, and focused too much on hypothesis testing.
+If I stuck to one hypothesis, and detailed all the EDA leading up into it, I feel like I would've been in a lot better shape.
+* Include size of dataset, how I cleaned it up, Alpha Values and P-Values, types of tests conducted, Alternate hypothesis
+* Include Future Studies and conclusions